We Welcome the New Global Industry Standard

 Dewatering to a wet or dry cake that cannot be transported via a pipeline.

 Includes dewatering until the tailings do not segregate.

-Dewatering to form a low solids content slurry.
+Dewatering to form a high solids content slurry.

 Tailings Storage Facilities